vitest-dev/vitest/docs/guide/migration.md

 })
 ```

-### `suite.concurrent` runs all its tests concurrently
+### `suite.concurrent` Runs All Tests Concurrently

-Previously, specifying `concurrent` on a suite would still group concurrent tests by suites and run them together one by one.
-Now, it follows jest's behaviour and runs all of them at once (still limited by [`maxConcurrency`](/config/#maxConcurrency))
+Previously, specifying `concurrent` on a suite would group concurrent tests by suites, running them sequentially.
+Now, following Jest's behavior, all tests run concurrently (subject to [`maxConcurrency`](/config/#maxconcurrency) limits).

-### enable V8 coverage's `coverage.ignoreEmptyLines` by default
+### V8 Coverage's `coverage.ignoreEmptyLines` is Enabled by Default

-Changes default value of `coverage.ignoreEmptyLines` to `true`.
-This change will have major impact on users' code coverage reports.
-It is likely that projects using coverage thresholds need to adjust those values after this.
-This change affects only the default `coverage.provider: 'v8'`.
+The default value of `coverage.ignoreEmptyLines` is now true.
+This significant change may affect code coverage reports, requiring adjustments to coverage thresholds for some projects.
+This adjustment only affects the default setting when `coverage.provider` is `'v8'`.

-### No more `watchExclude` option
+### Removal of the `watchExclude` Option

 Vitest uses Vite's watcher.
-You can add your excludes to `server.watch.ignored` instead:
+Exclude files or directories by adding them to `server.watch.ignored`:

 ```ts
 export default defineConfig({